AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/titan-basics/workspace-windows.md

 change, causing buttons to move around.
-If you have set a particular layout you want to keep (for example if you've positioned fixtures in the window to match the layout on stage), open the Window Appearance menu using the Cog button and set Button Size to \[Button Size Set Rows & Columns\].
+If you have set a particular layout you want to keep (for example if you've positioned fixtures in the window to match the layout on stage), open the Window Appearance menu using the Cog button and set Button Size to <Keys.SoftKey>Button Size Set Rows & Columns</Keys.SoftKey>.
 You can then set a fixed layout using the <Keys.SoftKey>Rows</Keys.SoftKey> and
 <Keys.SoftKey>Columns</Keys.SoftKey> buttons.

 ![Rows and Columns](/docs/images/Rows-and-Columns.png)